 But have no fear, March is here!
-Which means the best 68 men’s basketball teams are preparing to tip-off off the 2021 NCAA tournament.
+Which means the best 68 men’s basketball teams are preparing to tip-off off March Madness in 2021.

 Take a look at our previews of PointsBet’s top 10 favorites to win the 2021 NCAA Championship.
-Coming in at #5 is the Iowa Hawkeyes out of the Big Ten Conference.
+Coming in at #3 is the Michigan Wolverines out of the Big Ten Conference.

 Conference: Big Ten

 The Michigan Wolverine’s were a 19-12 team in the 2019-20 college basketball season, with just a 10-10 record against Big Ten opponents.
 This saw Wolverines finish the Big Ten regular season in ninth on the conference standings and without an AP ranking heading into the NCAA tournament.

 Due to the COVID-19 pandemic shutting down the remainder of the college basketball season and NCAA tournament, Michigan took to the 2020 offseason looking to bolster their roster strength.

 Four star recruit Hunter Dickinson headlined a Wolverines recruiting class that also brought Zeb Jackson, Terrance Williams II and Jace Howard into the program.
 Prior to this season’s tip-off, Michigan were ranked the 25th best team in the nation on the preseason AP poll.

 With just two games remaining in the 2020-21 regular seasons, Michigan are sitting in first place on the Big Ten standings with a 13-2 record against conference rivals (18-2 overall).
 The Wolverines have recently jumped to No. 2 on the AP poll, their highest ranking of the season.